gilzow/ezsql/readme.txt

 == Screenshots ==

-1. This is a screen shot of the Admin Menu with an example report.
+1. This is a screen shot of the Admin Menu with some example reports.

 == Changelog ==

+= 1.1.12.15 =
+* Fixed aditional plugin links.
+* Made the Save button label dynamic depending on the state of the report fields.

 = 1.1.12.14 =
-* First versions uploaded to WordPress.
+* First version uploaded to WordPress.

 == Upgrade Notice ==

+= 1.1.12.15 =
+* Fixed the aditional plugin links and made the Save button label dynamic.

 = 1.1.12.14 =
-First versions available through WordPress.
+First version available through WordPress.